weilandtd/yeast-GEM/README.md

 * `convertYmn2FBC2.m`: Converts yeast7 from COBRA-compatible SBML2 to FBC v2, thereby adding the missing annotation data, which could not be retained with the older COBRA versions.
 * `modelCorrections.m`: Corrects various issues in yeast7 (biomass composition, proton balance, Ox.Pho., GAM and NGAM).
 * `changeBiomass.m`: Rescales the biomass composition for varying protein content in anaerobic case.
 Also changes GAM and NGAM.
+* `calculateContent.m`: Calculates the protein and carb fraction in the biomass pseudo-rxn.
 * `anaerobicModel.m`: Transforms the model to anaerobic conditions.
 * `saveYeastModel.m`: Saves yeast model as an `sbml` and `txt` file, and creates `boundaryMets.txt`.
 * `boundaryMets.txt`: Contains a list of all boundary metabolites in model, listing the id and name.